Do I Have to Get My Medical Records for My Lawyer?

 Enclosed is a signed authorization permitting me to obtain a copy of my medical records.

-How To Fill Out A HIPPA Form
+How to Fill Out A HIPAA Form to Request Hospital Records

 Use a HIPAA form only to get your medical records for yourself or another doctor when you do not need a personal injury lawyer.
 Do not give this form to any insurance company without first speaking to your personal injury lawyer.
 Find out why you should not try to settle your accident case without a lawyer.

-Instructions for the Authorization for Release of Health Information Pursuant To HIPPA form:
+Instructions for the “Authorization for Release of Health Information Pursuant To HIPAA” form:

-- Fill out the Patient Name, DOB, SS# and Patient Address at the top.
+- Fill out the Patient Name, DOB, SS#, and Patient Address at the top.

 - Box 7: Enter the name and address of the hospital or doctor.